 Lesly has procrastinated in connection with his Economics Extended Essay to the extent that he has not gotten round to collecting data that he needs for his graphs.
-The deadline for EE draft to be submitted to his supervisor is next week and he does not have enough time to collect the data.
+The deadline for the EE draft to be submitted to his supervisor is next week and he does not have enough time to collect the data.
 He knows what kind of data he wants in order to advance arguments in his essay and is tempted to fabricate in order to get around his problem.

-Danger: poor time management could Lesly to fabricate his data.
+Danger: poor time management prevented Lesly from fabricating his data.
 This would make his assignment invalid.